DASPRiD/taxum/packages/docs/src/guide/core-concepts/error-handling.md

----
-title: Error Handling
----

 # Error Handling

 In Taxum, errors are handled after every registered layer and handler.
 The default behavior is as follows:

-- Any error that implements {@link @taxum/core!http.ToHttpResponse | ToHttpResponse} will be converted to a response and returned as is.
+- Any error that implements [ToHttpResponse](/api/@taxum/core/http/type-aliases/ToHttpResponse.html) will be converted to a response and returned as is.
 - Any other error will be converted to an empty `500` response.
 - Any error that results in a `5xx` response will be logged through the global logger.